The euro hit a year-low against the dollar on Monday, as investors added to bets against the single currency before a policy meeting this week.

 CNBC's Simon Hobbs reports on all the market moving events in Europe today, including questions about if the ECB will launch QE and the euro's gains were erased by Ukraine tensions

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including gains for European banks and a warning by Deutsche Bank's Colin Fan to employees.
+CNBC's Simon Hobbs reports on all the market moving events in Europe on Thursday, including speculation the ECB will not embark on quantitative easing.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including ECB forecasters cut their outlook for inflation in 2016 and a decline in Italian financials.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including expectations for the ECB to ease monetary policy next week.

 The dollar softened on Tuesday while the euro further struggled on expectations of soft inflation data and more monetary easing.